 In September 2017, the Scottish Government in their Programme for Government, committed to the introduction of Low Emission Zones (LEZs) into Scotland's four biggest cities (Glasgow, Edinburgh, Aberdeen and Dundee) by 2020 and into all other Air Quality Management Areas (AQMAs) by 2023 where National Low Emissions Framework appraisals advocate such mitigation.

 The Scottish Government are working in partnership with local authorities and Regional Transport Partnerships to introduce LEZs.
-Engagement with transport organisations, businesses and members of the public will help support the design of LEZs.
+Engagement with transport organisations, businesses and members of the public is helping support the design of LEZs.

 Building Scotland's Low Emission Zones Consultation

 To support this commitment, a national consultation was launched on 6 September 2017 to help inform the delivery of the Low Emission Zones.
 The consultation closed on 28 November 2017 with nearly 1000 responses received.
 The consultation sought views on issues such as LEZ emission criteria, LEZ scope (commercial fleet and private cars) and enforcement/penalties.
 The responses received will help inform the design of LEZs.

 Scotland’s Low Emission Zones: Regulations and Guidance Consultation

 The development of the specific LEZ Regulations under the Transport (Scotland) Act required a further consultation to be undertaken and to this end the ‘Scotland’s Low Emission Zones: Consultation on Regulations and Guidance’ was undertaken between 13 December 2019 and 24 February 2020.

 The consultation asked questions relating to the key aspects of LEZ regulations and guidance that derive from the Transport (Scotland) Act 2019, with 305 responses received.

 This consultation built upon the 2017 'Building Scotland’s Low Emission Zones' consultation.